 DIY airplane spa.
 How does it sound?
 We know.
 Lush.

-6. Get your beauty sleep
+6. Get your Beauty Sleep

 Try to sleep on the plane.
-A lot.

-7. Don’t let coffee fool you
+7. Don’t Let Coffee Fool you

 You think coffee will give you energy?
 No, no. It’s not your best friend.
 Actually the exact opposite.
-Caffeine can actually rob your body of available energy reserves.
+Caffeine can actually rob your body of its available energy reserves.
 Which is not ideal, especially while trying to beat jet lag.
 So in general, try to avoid any caffeinated and alcoholic drinks.

 Follow these few steps and you will walk off of the plane a fresh-faced beauty ready to take on the day.
-If it all sounds a bit overwhelming, don’t ya worry.
+If it all sounds a bit overwhelming, don’t worry.
 To sum things up it’s all about moisturizing, drinking water and relaxing.
 You got it.

 There’s no one yet who has found a jet lag cure.
 While we can’t guarantee our tips will erase your jet lag, they will definitely help you feel and look more refreshed.
 Go ahead and give these tips a try.
 Nothing to lose, right?